MAVProxyUser/dji.nfzdb/README.md

 Encrypted - DJI GO 4--For drones since P4
 https://play.google.com/store/apps/details?id=dji.go.v4&hl=en

-This version is making use of SQLCipher, a technique will need to be created to extract / verify the encrypted DB vs the plaintext https://www.zetetic.net/sqlcipher/sqlcipher-api/
+This version is making use of SQLCipher, the password can be seen in plain text in the libFlyForbid.so binary https://www.zetetic.net/sqlcipher/sqlcipher-api/

-The password is currently unknown, but should be easy to extract.

 .method public static generateEncryptDb(Ljava/lang/String;Ljava/lang/String;Ljava/lang/String;)V ...